M-Rodani1/basegasfeesML/FRONTEND_PRESENTATION.md

    Save up to 60% by timing transactions
 ```

-We analyze 168 hours of historical data, group by UTC hour, and show the cheapest 3 hours on the left and most expensive 3 on the right.
+We analyse 168 hours of historical data, group by UTC hour, and show the cheapest 3 hours on the left and most expensive 3 on the right.
 Users can plan their transactions around these patterns.

 ---